chrislake/7zsfxmm/README.md

+NOTE: I am not a c/c++ programmer by trade.
+I merely attempted to preserve this code which seemed to have dropped off the the internet.
+If you find issues, I do not have the skills to fix them.
+The https://github.com/datadiode/7zsfxmm fork seems to be a better place to ask.

 # 7-Zip SFX Modified Module
 This is a copy of the last available version of the 7-Zip SFX Modified Module by Oleg Scherbakov - [SVN Repo](http://web.archive.org/web/20160311162325/http://svn.7zsfx.info/).